Murugo/VLR.Fixes/README.md

 > **Note**: .AVI files are currently unsupported.

-> **Note**: This feature may cause some slow-down due to frequent disk accesses.
+> **Note**: This feature may cause some slow-down due to slightly more disk accesses.
 Installing the game on an SSD can help mitigate this issue.
 To disable the feature, set `CustomGameFiles = 0` in `VLR.Fixes.ini`.

 ## Credits